-At one attendance/"class="replaced">Time or another, many companies have struggled with employee satisfaction and retention.
+At one time or another, many companies have struggled with employee satisfaction and retention.
 It is all too easy to focus on the goals of production and the needs of the client, leaving employees to feel undervalued and unmotivated.
 Without setting priorities to cultivate a healthy work environment for your staff, it is likely that your company will also face difficulty in retaining satisfied employees.

 The positive environment you create for your employees should start on their very first day in your office, if not sooner.
 From the moment your offer for hire is accepted, your new employee should feel like a valued member of the team.
-In order to make each new hire feel welcome and comfortable in their new environment it’s important to prepare a positive Onboarding experience.
+In order to make each new hire feel welcome and comfortable in their new environment it’s important to prepare a positive onboarding experience.

 Before Their First Day